jeremyjosol/galactic-age/README.md

-You should now be set up to use, develop, and test **Project Name**.
+You should now be set up to use, develop, and test **Super Galactic Age Calculator**.
 If you encounter any issues or have questions, feel free to reach out or refer to the project's documentation.
-Alternatively, if you'd like to view the project without setting up a local environment, you can access it on [Github Pages](https://jeremyjosol.github.io/aug252023_project/).
+Alternatively, if you'd like to view the project without setting up a local environment, you can access it on [Github Pages](https://jeremyjosol.github.io/sep12023_galacticage/).

 ## Known Bugs